eafflu/runtime/README.md

 ![Halle](http://i.imgur.com/yUKA9EN.gif)

-Halle has some cool moves, but nothing to play with.
+Halle has some cool moves but nobody to play with.
 Let's build our own game using Halle!

 # Step 1 - Getting Started

-Install this project into your workspace by typing `opspark install` into the console and choosing `runtime`
+Install this project into your Cloud9 workspace by typing `opspark install` into a terminal and choosing the `runtime` project.

-You can then run the game by opening `index.html` and then choosing *Preview*.
-You should see Halle running on a blank screen and you should be able to press the approprite keys to make him jump and shoot.
+You can run the game by opening `index.html` and then choosing *Preview*.
+You should see Halle running on a blank background and you should be able to press the appropriate keys to make her jump and shoot.

 Now go back and look at the `index.html` file in Cloud9. `index.html` is an example of the kind of code you might see in a real-world project.
-The majority of the code is not in `index.html` itself but is loaded in as external scripts.
+The majority of the code is not in `index.html` itself but is loaded as external scripts.

 ```
 <script src="js/util/load.js"></script>